 1. The luxury jewelry market is dominated by foreign brands

-Players in China’s jewelry market could be divided into mainland companies, Hongkong-invested companies and foreign companies.
-Generally, products of foreign brands, such as Cartier, Van Cleef & Arpels, and Swarovski are priced higher than domestic brands.
-These luxury brands often have a longer history, and customers are willing to know the story behind the brand and each product series.
+Players in China’s jewelry market could be divided into 3 categories: mainland companies, Hongkong-based companies, and foreign companies.
+Generally, products of foreign brands, such as Cartier, Van Cleef & Arpels, and Swarovski are priced higher than those of domestic brands.
+These luxury brands often have a long history and customers are eager to know the stories behind both the brands and each product series.

-Chinese domestic jewelry companies are younger.
-Most of them have no more than a hundred-year history, and the price is more affordable.
-In recent years, with the Chinese economy’s recovery from the global recession, more young players, such as KEER, I DO, and Zbird have joined the market and expanded quickly.
+Chinese domestic jewelry companies are younger than their international competitors.
+Most of them have no more than a hundred years of history and thus offer cheaper prices.
+In recent years, with the Chinese economy’s recovering from the 2008 global recession, more young players, such as KEER, I DO, and Zbird have entered the market and expanded quickly.

-Big companies such as Chow Tai Fook Group implement a multi-brands strategy, building high-end jewelry brand image.
-Jewelria, for example, is a brand of Chow Tai Fook group, targets high-income people, and only has stores in a few tier I cities, products of which are not accessible on the online shops.
+Big companies such as Chow Tai Fook Group implement a multi-brand strategy, building high-end jewelry brand image.
+Jewelria, for example, is a brand of the Chow Tai Fook group which targets high-income people and only has stores in a few Tier I cities.
+Its products are not available in their online shop.

 2. The geographic center of jewelry consumption is shifting downward

-With demand in Tier 1 and Tier II cities reaching maturity, Tier III cities become a more important driver of growth and contributes the most value to China’s jewelry market.
+With demand in Tier I and Tier II cities reaching maturity, Tier III cities become a more important driver of growth and an important contributor to China’s jewelry market.

 The purchasing power of Tier II and III cities is increasing rapidly.
-Accordingly, the demand for jewelry is increasing, stimulating store expansion in lower-tier cities, especially for companies that implement both store franchising and self-operating models.
+Accordingly, the demand for jewelry is increasing as well, stimulating store expansion in lower-tier cities, especially for companies that implement both store franchising and self-operating models.

 Lukfook and Chow Tai Fook are the two companies with the most stores in mainland China.
-In recent years, they focused more on expansion in Tier II, III and lower-tier cities in order to achieve a broader coverage, and accelerate authorizing franchise stores in these cities.
-These cities which experience higher economic growth are in general more resilient to global economic fluctuations and have seen rapid expansion in their jewelry markets.
-Cartier is also trying to expand carefully in Tier II cities, such as Chengdu and Nanjing.
+In recent years, they focused more on expansion in Tier II, III, and lower-tier cities so as to achieve broader coverage and accelerate authorized franchise stores’ expansion.
+These cities, which experience higher economic growth, are in general more resilient when facing global economic fluctuations and have witnessed a rapid expansion of their jewelry markets.
+Cartier is also trying to expand carefully in Tier-II cities, such as Chengdu and Nanjing.

 3. Gold jewelry is the most popular, but tier I cities are reshaping the trend

-China’s jewelry market can be segmented into three: gemstone jewelry, metal jewelry and other jewelry.
-Other jewelry could be made by Ceram, ivory, wood, etc. Although many jewelry companies have expanded their watch sectors, and watches are usually set diamond or other precious stones, watches are not considered a subcategory of jewelry.
+China’s jewelry market can be divided into three segments: gemstone jewelry, metal jewelry, and other jewelry.
+Other jewelry could be made of ceramic, ivory, wood, etc. Although many jewelry companies have expanded their watch sectors, and watches may be encrusted with diamonds or other precious stones, watches are not considered a subcategory of jewelry.

-In the whole jewelry industry, gold products are the most popular category and accounts for more than a half of industry revenue, followed by diamond, jade, and other precious metal such as platinum and silver.
+In the whole jewelry industry, gold products are the most popular category and account for more than half of the industry revenues, followed by diamonds, jade, and other precious metals such as platinum and silver.

 The revenue contribution proportion is the same in some companies.
-Chow Tai Fook, for example, gold products contribute the highest revenue of 57.4%.
+For example, Chow Tai Fook’s gold products contribute to 57.4% of its total revenues.

-The Chinese market is dominated by plain, 24-carat products, which represent about 85% of the market by volume.
+The Chinese market is dominated by plain, 24-carat products, which represent about 85% of the market volume.
 This ‘pure gold’ jewelry (known as 足金 in Mandarin) is almost entirely sold by weight.
-Ships weigh the items chosen by their customers, multiply the fine weight in grams by the daily SGE spot price and then add a markup that incorporates the labor charge and a retail margin.
-The balance of the market is made up of 18 carat ( known as K金 in Mandarin) and gem-set products.
-A large share of the 18-carat market is for weddings bands, where ‘white gold’ provides strong competition for platinum.
+Shops weigh the items chosen by their customers, multiply the net weight in grams by the daily SGE spot price and then add a markup that incorporates the labor charge and a retail margin.
+The balance of the market is made up of 18 carat (known as K金 in Mandarin) and gem-set products.
+A large share of the 18-carat market is for wedding bands, where ‘white gold’ constitutes a strong competitor for platinum.

-In recent years, gold jewelry has faced stiff competition from gem-set or other jewelry products in tier I cities.
-Only 18% of women in tier I cities would choose to buy gold jewelry when given 5,000 RMB, compared with 14% and 15% who would buy diamond or platinum jewelry respectively.
+In recent years, gold jewelry has faced stiff competition from gem-set or other jewelry products in Tier I cities.
+Only 18% of women in these cities would choose to buy gold jewelry when given 5,000 RMB, compared with respectively 14% and 15% who would buy diamonds or platinum jewelry.
 However, this competition is not as fierce in lower-tier cities.
-Consumers in tier III and IV flock to buy high carat, heavy gold jewelry for wealth preservation purpose.
-Also, in tier I cities, there is a healthy market for 18-carat fashion jewelry, much of the upper end of which is imported Italian product.
+Consumers in Tier III and IV cities flock to buy high carat and heavy gold jewelry for wealth preservation purposes.
+Also, in Tier I cities, there is a healthy market for 18-carat fashion jewelry, where much of the upper-end demand is met by imported Italian products.

-Data source: World Gold Council Tier I cities are changing the shape of consumerism in China.
-Trends that start amongst these groups eventually filter through the consumer landscape and end up influencing the purchasing decisions of the population in lower-tier cities.
+Data source: World Gold Council Tier I cities are changing the shape of consumerism in China: trends that start among these groups eventually filter through the consumer landscape and end up influencing the purchasing decisions of the population in lower-tier cities.